starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 Programming without hints:
 **************************

 If you are familiar with programming in Cairo, you are probably familiar with :ref:`hints <hints>`.
 Unfortunately (or fortunately, depending on your personal opinion), using hints in StarkNet is not possible.
-This is due to the fact that the contract's author, the user invoking the function, and the operator running it are likely to be different entities:
+This is due to the fact that the contract's author, the User invoking the function, and the operator running it are likely to be different entities:

 1. The operator cannot run arbitrary python code due to security concerns.
-2. The user won't be able to verify that the operator ran the hint the contract author supplied.
+2. The User won't be able to verify that the operator ran the hint the contract author supplied.
 3. It is not possible to prove that nondeterministic code *failed* -- since you should either prove you executed the hint or prove that, for any hint, the code would have failed.

 For efficiency, hints are still used by the standard library functions.